-This scheme allows accredited optometrists to assess patients with cataract in the community, and refer those who are visually disabled by cataract directly to Moorfields at Bedford Hospital.
+This scheme allows accredited optometrists to assess patients with cataract in the community, and refer those who are visually disabled by cataract directly to the Luton & Dunstable Hospital.

-The patient must have significant cataract affecting their vision and daily life and the patient must want surgery in compliance with the PCT clinical thresholds.
-They must also be registered with a GP in Bedfordshire.

-PCT Clinical thresholds for elective cataract surgery
+The patient must have significant cataract affecting their vision and daily life and the patient must want surgery in compliance with the Beds & Herts Priorities Forum statement Number 31: Clinical threshold for elective cataract surgery Dated: August 2015.